Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Introduction

-In June 2021, we deployed the Dynamic Floors feature to production on display ad inventory in Yahoo properties located in North-America.
-Afterwards, we rolled out the feature in other markets and properties, and in October 2022 we started optimizing floors on Yahoo video ad inventory.
+The outlined methodology has been implemented at Yahoo with remarkable results.
+In June 2021, we deployed the model in production on display ad inventory in Yahoo websites located in North-America.
+Afterwards, we rolled out the feature in other markets, and in October 2022 we started optimizing floors on Yahoo video ad inventory.
+This product significantly improves the previous approach to set floors: a manual process that did not take into account the impact of floors on the bidding behavior of buyers.
 The annualized incremental revenue is estimated at +1.3\% on Yahoo display inventory and +2.5\% on video ad inventory.
-These are non-negligible numbers in a multi-million Yahoo ad business.
+These are non-negligible numbers in the multi-million Yahoo ad business.

-Dynamic Floors in first price auctions is a new feature in our exchange that required a big engineering effort and changes in our marketplace to accommodate the product requirements.
-This product significantly improves the previous approach to set floors: a manual process that did not take into account the impact of floors on the bidding behavior of Demand Side Platforms (DSPs).

-In the past, Yahoo exchange had some initiatives to set reserve prices in a second price environment.
-For instance, in the video ad exchange we derived floors using the classical approach by Riley and Samuelson (1981).
-The model is similar to the one outlined in Alcobendas et al. (2016).
-However, as discussed in detail later on, the mechanics governing the impact of floors on first price auctions is very different.
+The rest of the paper is organized as follows.
+Section 2 summarizes previous literature.
+Section 3 highlights details about the impact of reserve prices in first price auctions.
+Section 4 describes the model.
+Section 5 includes details about the implementation of the algorithm at Yahoo.
+Finally, section 6 concludes.